CalumFreeman/absorption/README.md

 # Purpose
 This exists as an example, to check the absorption coefficients are correct.

-The code raytraces a beam of x-rays through a plastic target, giving some absorption, this can then be compared against data from CXRO's xray database (https://henke.lbl.gov/optical_constants/), to see if it's correct.
+The code raytraces a beam of x-rays through a target, giving some absorption, this can then be compared against data from CXRO's xray database (https://henke.lbl.gov/optical_constants/), to see if it's correct.

 # Requirements: